 Saigon Craft Bar & Grill

-Have you been to Saigon?
-Do you have a favorite craft beer or watering hole?
-Let us know about it in the comments below!
+Have you sampled Saigon’s craft beers?
+Do you have a favorite brewery in Saigon?
+Let us know if the comments below!

 Where to Stay in Saigon